Our founders’ story

 Art of Possibilty

 In 2010, Louise took a bold step by becoming the first business leader to partner with a school principal.
-Her partnership with Principal Ridwan Samodien of Kannemeyer Primary School in Grassy Park, Cape Town, strengthened his confidence and skills as a leader and led to positive change at the school.
+Her partnership with Principal Ridwan Samodien of Kannemeyer Primary School (KPS) in Grassy Park, Cape Town , strengthened his confidence and skills as a leader and led to positive change at the school.

 The impact of that partnership and the lessons learnt birthed the PfP programme that exists today with Ridwan as its co-founder.

-As a result of his bold decision to partner with Louise, over 1 400 principals and over a million children – 10 years later – have benefited from the programme.
+As a result of his bold decision to partner with Louise, over 1,400 principals and more than a million children have benefited from the programme – within 10 years.